 Lunch and Registration Open at 11:00 am

-Tickets are $35 for members and $55 for non-members
+Tickets for on-site registration are $45 for members and $65 for non-members

 We've been promised a lot of improvements with 5G and its capabilities but we are still left with more questions than answers, which is precisely why we've put together a forum where we invite our CRE members to ask 5G experts your main concerns and questions.

 Our 2-hour forum will have lunch provided along with a panel of invited guests: Dwight Silverman, Technology Editor from the Houston Chronicle, Jason Inskeep, 5G & Multi-access Edge Computing Specialist of AT&T, and Amandus Derr, Government Affairs Manager from Crown Castle of the Texas 5G Alliance.

 5G is the next generation of mobile broadband that will eventually replace, or at least augment, your 4G LTE connection.